Canon 5D Mark III vs Nikon D4S

 Feature comparison: Canon 5D Mark III vs Nikon D4S

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 5D Mark III and the D4S are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the 5D Mark III has a higher magnification than the one of the D4S (0.71x vs 0.70x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 5D Mark III and Nikon D4S in connection with corresponding information for a sample of similar cameras.

 Connectivity comparison: Canon 5D Mark III vs Nikon D4S

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark III and Nikon D4S and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.